 - Chronic furunculosis is a condition where you have crops of boils that occur over a period of time.
 The boils can develop continuously, or occur from time to time.

-Who gets boils and where do they develop?
+Who develops boils and where do they occur?

 Boils can develop in any hairy area of skin.
 In particular, in sites where there is friction, or where the skin is sweaty.
-For example, they can appear on the neck, face, armpit, arms, buttocks and around the anus.
+For example, they can appear on the neck, face, armpit, arms, buttocks and around the back passage (anus).
 A boil in the ear canal may be very painful.
 Carbuncles most commonly develop on the back of the neck or on the thighs.

 A boil or carbuncle can occur in anyone at any age.
 However, they are uncommon in children and most commonly occur in teenagers and young adults.
 You have a higher risk of developing a boil or carbuncle if you: